abbamediabanner

 gavel

-Advancing the practice of a fragmented reality, attorneys lifted a concept penned: "separation of church and state" from a Thomas Jefferson letter, entirely reversing the letter's context.
+Thomas Jefferson letter, entirely reversing the letter's context.
 The objective of twisting Mr. Jefferson's intent, was to aide atheist leader Madalyn Murray O'hair and the American Atheists' endeavor to eradicate school prayer through the Murray vs. Curlett case of 1963.
 The sound bite: "separation of church and state" based on the new erroneous foundation, along with words such as "offensive" all were used to conceptually sway the mind set of American life where faith and free speech are concerned.
 The postmodern solution?
-Compartmentalization of faith.
-This "solution" should sound historically familiar.
+Compartmentalization of faith instead of the Bill of Rights "free practice thereof."

 "The last stage but one of every civilisation, is characterised by the forced political unification of its constituent parts, into a single greater whole."